Gluconeogenesis: Dispelling the Keto Fearmongering

 Our analysis of half a million days of data from MyFitnessPal users and 125,761 days of macronutrient and micronutrient data from 34,519 people who have used Nutrient Optimiser further supports the Protein Leverage Hypothesis.

-Of all the quantifiable factors, protein percentage of your diet has the most significant impact on satiety of all the macronutrients and essential micronutrients.
+Of all the quantifiable factors, the protein percentage of your diet has the most significant impact on satiety of all the macronutrients and essential micronutrients.
 And yes, we have tested them all!

 Managing your appetite and spontaneously eating less is not necessarily about eating more protein.
 Instead, you can incrementally dial up the percentage of protein in your diet by reducing your intake of fat and carbs while prioritising protein.